kinnik7/SFDX-Logs/Readme.md

 - User ids

+- Change the selected environment

+By clicking on the **"Change Environment"** button the current window will be closed and the main window will appear.

 By clicking on the **"New Debug Level"** button, a new window will appear:

 <img src="https://github.com/kinnik7/SFDX-Logs/blob/master/screenshots/newDebugLevel.JPG" title="" alt="" data-align="center">